electricjimi/ai-parliament/README.md

 This project provides a simple simulation of a "mini Parliament" using the OpenAI API.
 It generates a set of parties, a group of agents (representatives), and simulates their deliberation and voting process on a given political issue.
 The idea is to explore how advanced language models (LLMs) can orchestrate virtual actors with different viewpoints, ideologies, and personalities.

+## Try It Online

+You can try the app directly in your browser: [AI Parliament Demo](https://ai-parliament.streamlit.app/)

+Note: You'll need to provide your own OpenAI API key to use the application.

 ## Screenshots

 ![Main Interface](./screenshots/main_interface.png)